 - Senate Bill 17-142 (Breast Density Notification Required) Signed by Governor

-- Senate Bill 17-193 (Research Center Prevention Substance Abuse Addiction) Passed
+- Senate Bill 17-193 (Research Center Prevention Substance Abuse Addiction) Signed by Governor

 - House Bill 17-1021 (Wage Theft Transparency Act) Signed by Governor